Is it true that you should stop drinking milk as an adult?

 Milk and cardiovascular disease

-There are sufficiently studies with regard to the consumption of dairy products, as well as milk and risk of cardiovascular diseases (SVD).
-Fats in milk, as in other products of animal origin, saturated, that is, they Raise The level of low density lipoproteins ("bad cholesterol").
-Accumulating on the walls of blood vessels, these substances prevent blood flow and can cause a stroke.
-The most fully the question of how the consumption of milk and dairy products with the risk of SVD is connected, Meta analysispublished in 2017.
-Scientists analyzed 29 curtain studies with almost a million participants.
-They were talking about milk, fermented dairy products, cheese and yogurt.
-Researchers came to the conclusion that the use of these products does not increase the risk of coronary heart disease, as well as other SVDs.
-Moreover, the use of 10 g of cheese per day 2% reduces the risk of the SVD.
-Also, scientists did not reveal an increase in the risk of mortality from all causes when eating milk and dairy products.
+There is also ample research into the consumption of dairy products, as well as milk, and the risk of cardiovascular disease (CVD).
+The fats in milk, as in other animal products, are saturated, that is, they raise low-density lipoprotein (bad cholesterol) levels.
+Accumulating on the walls of blood vessels, these substances impede blood flow and can cause a stroke.
+The most complete answer to the question of how the consumption of milk and dairy products is related to the risk of CVD is answered by meta-analysis, published in 2017.
+Scientists analyzed 29 cohort studies with nearly a million participants.
+They talked about milk, fermented dairy products, cheese and yogurt.
+The researchers concluded that consuming these foods does not increase the risk of coronary heart disease or other CVDs.
+Moreover, eating 10 g of cheese per day reduces the risk of CVD by 2%.
+Also, scientists did not find an increase in the risk of mortality from all causes when consuming milk and dairy products.

-Moreover, it is not completely impossible to use milk that is completely impossible.
-Stanford nutrition specialists Spent Experiment: people suffering from intolerance were offered to drink milk for eight days, consistently increasing the dose - from 118 ml to 710 ml.
-Symptoms of intolerance were not immediately manifested, but only with excess of the individual accumulation threshold.
-Thus, scientists Made The conclusion that even patients with milk intolerance can consume it in limited quantities.
+Moreover, even lactose intolerance does not make drinking milk completely impossible.
+Stanford nutritionists held experiment: people suffering from intolerance were offered to drink milk for eight days, gradually increasing the dose - from 118 ml to 710 ml.
+Symptoms of intolerance did not appear immediately, but only when the individual accumulation threshold was exceeded.
+Thus, scientists done the conclusion is that even patients with milk intolerance can consume it in limited quantities.

 What do our verdicts mean?